EMAIL US: WOODLANDSVET@YAHOO.COM

 Will I be with my pet during the visit?

 For our full consult appointments, we encourage you to remain with your pet during the history discussion and examination process.
-You will be present during the ultrasound examination for a full consultation but you will be asked to leave your pet if a procedure requires sedation or anesthesia.
+You will not be present during the ultrasound examination.

 Our outpatient appointments, we only allow your pet and our staff members in the ultrasound room.
 Outpatient appointments are quicker appointments, so we will return your pet safely back to you in about 30-45 minutes.